gwu-cs-sp-reading-group/gwu-cs-sp-reading-group.github.io/README.md

 Welcome to the GWU/CS Security and Privacy Reading Group Page!

-We meet regularly on Thursdays from 11:30am to 1:00pm during the academic year.
-There is a brown bag lunch from 11:30-12:00 and then a discussion/presentation from 12:00-1:00.
+We meet regularly on Thursdays from 11:30am to 12:30pm during the academic year.
+There is a brown bag lunch from 11:30-11:45 and then a discussion/presentation from 11:45-12:30 (or until folks have to go).

 **Location**: SEH 4990